Go Back

 Tips

-• Variation: Add a touch of vanilla extract after cooking for added flavor depth.
+• Add a teaspoon of vanilla extract after cooling for extra aroma.

 Nutrition